 Jockey Frankie Dettori has won the race 6 times

-Trip – Similar to the last trend, it’s no shock to see that 16 of the last 18 Arc winners had already won over this 1m4f tips in the past.
-With the race often run at a strong pace, then horses stepping up in trip for the first time have a whole new task to tackle, so having proven form over the distance is key.
+Trip – Similar to the last trend, it’s no surprise to see that 17 of the last 19 Arc winners had already won over this 1m4f tips in the past.
+With the race often run at a strong pace, then horses stepping up in trip for the first time have a whole new task to tackle and this unknown to overcome - so having proven form over the distance is often key.

-Draw Advantage – This has been one of the main trends in recent years.
-Many would think that with the race being run over 1m4f, then the draw might not play a bit part – but that’s not the case!
-A massive 14 of the last 18 Arc winners (78%) came from stalls 8 or lower, while 13 of the last 18 (72%) were drawn 6 or less.
-12 months ago, this was further backed up with the winner Waldgeist coming from stall 3 and the third – Sottsass drawn 1 – while Enable was ‘unable’ to overcome the 9 draw.
-We’ll have to wait till a few days before the race to get the draw, but once we do this will most certainly impact the betting.
+Draw Advantage – This has been one of the main trends in recent years and a good starting point when the final runners come out each year.
+Many would think that with the race being run over 1m4f, then the draw might not play a bit part – but that’s not the case at all!
+A massive 15 of the last 19 Arc winners (79%) came from stalls 8 or lower, while 14 of the last 19 (74%) were drawn 6 or less.
+12 months ago, this was further backed up 12 months ago with the winner - Sottsass - drawn in stall 4, while the first three home came from stalls 4,1 and 7.

 Track Form – Having tasted the Longchamp track in the past is another plus.
-We’ve seen 12 of the last 18 winners having raced at the course before – with 11 of those 12 had won at the track in the past.
-This would, of course, be fine for past winner – Enable – but the Aidan O’Brien, Love, would be running here for the first time.
+We’ve seen 13 of the last 19 winners having raced at the course before – with 12 of those 19 had won at the track in the past.

-Trainer/Jockey Stats – It’s a race that’s been dominated by the French-based Andre Fabre, with eight wins to his name, including last year, but three wins in the last five, then the John Gosden camp are also starting to make a name for themselves in this contest.
-It’s slightly surprising that Aidan O’Brien has only two Arc wins to his name, but that could easily change this year.
-While in terms of jockeys a certain Frankie Dettori has six wins under his belt and is the most successful pilot in the race’s history, with the French veteran, Olivier Peslier, not far back with four wins.
+Trainer/Jockey Stats – It’s a race that’s been dominated by the French-based Andre Fabre, with eight wins to his name - with the last of those coming in 2019.
+Plus, with three wins in the last six then the John Gosden camp are also starting to make a name for themselves in this contest.
+It’s slightly surprising that Aidan O’Brien has only two Arc wins to his name, but that could easily change this year and - as mentioned in the intro - the Charlie Appleby Godolphin team, who are yet to win the race, could have a strong hand with their St Leger and Derby winners this season.
+In terms of jockeys, a certain Frankie Dettori has six wins under his belt and is the most successful pilot in the race’s history, with the French veteran, Olivier Peslier, not far back with four wins.